 5th Grade Drama is a combination of Creative Dramatics, Literature, and Children’s Theatre.
 Creative Dramatics focuses on a child’s imagination and creativity in a positive way, allowing 5th graders to use their natural ability to “pretend” where there are No wrong answers!
 To begin, the students will engage in movement, expression, body language, and critical thinking exercises individually and as a team.
 Listening to selected children’s literature, analyzing the morals to the story, then re-enacting or re-inventing the story will enable the students to create stories of their own.
 The students will continue to build their imaginative skills by using technology to create cartoon characters and write their own simple stories.
 The middle of the twelve weeks will bring opportunities to create with puppets to explore characterization and their own voice.
 Toward the end of the twelve weeks, the students will experience a Children’s Theatre production that consists of simple costumes, props, and set, while memorizing lines, and then performing in front of a small audience.
 All in all, this class is designed to enhance the powerful, imaginative mind of these young middle schoolers, while giving them confidence to continue in Theatre, and using their imaginations to dream and become amazing servants of God! .Fifth grade students participate in a 90-minute literacy block each day.
 Reading, English, Writing, and Spelling are integrated with other subjects.
 The program utilizes several online components including Accelerated Reader and the Writing Practice Program along with classroom blogs.
 In Reading, students enjoy solving puzzles from The Reader as Detective, follow current events using Scholastic News, and make curriculum connections through a number of classroom novels including Among the Hidden, A Wrinkle in Time, and Belle Teal.
 Grammar is taught using The Shurley Method which features oral practice along with jingles to teach definitions.
 In addition to the Writing Practice Program, students write in a number of formats and are assessed each year using the WrAP, from the Educational Research Bureau.
 Spelling lists are pulled from a variety of subject areas throughout the year.

-Fifth grade uses Saxon math as the primary curriculum with Accelerated Math being used as a supplement.
-We cover a wide variety of topics in math including the following: basic operations of whole numbers, fractions, decimals, percents, basic geometry, problem solving, and critical thinking.
+Fifth grade math covers a wide variety of topics including the following: basic operations of whole numbers, fractions, decimals, percents, basic geometry, problem solving, and critical thinking.
 The built in review each day helps insure the repetition of skills needed to produce mastery of math concepts.

 The 5th Grade General Music curriculum is based on a cross-curricular, hands-on approach to learning the elements of music and the National Music Standards.
 Resources include McGraw-Hill’s “Spotlight on Music” texts and CD’s, keyboard lab, computer lab, recorders, Orff-Shulwerk instruments, world percussion instruments, and much more.
 All DLMS 5th graders get to experience acting and singing in a cross-curricular Musical Production about 20th Century History and Music, while they are studying about America’s history in their Social Studies classes.
 A field trip to the Nashville Symphony is always a treat!